Sjord/Sjord.github.io/_posts/2023-11-01-securing-api-html-fragments.md

 If there is an cross-site scripting (XSS) vulnerability in `username.php`, this can be exploited by luring a victim to open this page in the browser.

 Besides cross site scripting, there is also the risk of content injection.
 An attacker may put a convincing message on the page.
-Even though this message originates from the attacker, it seems trustworthy because it is hosted on `demo.sjoerdlangkemper.nl`.
+Even though this message originates from the attacker, a user may think this is a trustworthy message from the domain owner.

 ## Solutions

+How do we prevent API endpoints from being requested from another context than the web application frontend?

 ### Binary content type